 Behavioral Health

 Good health means more than just taking care of your body.
-It also means taking care of your mental health.
-Whether it’s alcohol or drug use, depression or lower stress, we can help.
-This is not a full list.
-View your Member Handbook or call us to learn more.
+It also means taking care of your mind.
+Whether it’s alcohol or drug use, depression or stress, we can help.

 Assessments and Screenings

 These tests look at your actions, emotions, and thoughts.
-They can help you know your symptoms.
-Your results will help you and your provider learn what may have caused them.
+Your results will help you and your provider learn what you may be dealing with.
 Then, you can talk about what may help you most to get better.
 Some tests you take can earn rewards.

 Partial Hospitalization